KalleLeppala/ULPS/README.md

 The function `residual_kernel()` returns the covariance matrix between time points when parameter `sample` is the default value “FALSE”.
 When `sample` a positive integer, `residual_kernel()` instead visualizes independent samples using the covariance matrix.
+Option “noise” needs no parameters, other options need a range parameter determining how far points meaningfully affect one another (here 10), and option “matern” also needs a smoothness parameter determining how differentiable the curve is (here 5, differentiable 4 times).

 ``` r
 nothing <- residual_kernel(rep(1, 50), "noise", sample = 5) # Noise.